BasicVariable/Island-Utilities-DOCS-/README.md

 > "send"
 The types of trades you'd like the configured bot to send

+> "configure_sendables"
+When set to true the bot will automatically decide whether your bot will send upgrades, downgrades, and mixed trades

+> "min_inv"
+The minimum about of items (you'd be able to have) before the bot would configure your bot to send downgrade/mixed trades

+> "max_inv"
+The maximum about of items (you'd be able to have) before the bot would configure your bot to send upgrade/mixed trades

 > "dnt"
 A list of items you'd like the configured bot to not trade